ppeelen/DoccFramework/README.md

 # DocC-Framework
-This is a test problem to see how to generate a proper DocC framework and post it to a github page.
+This is a test framework to see how to generate a proper DocC framework and post it to a github page.